RagtimeGal/quartz--encyclopedia-mysenvaria/CONTRIBUTING.md

 By contributing to the Project, you agree that:
 - Your contribution is your own original work and/or you have the legal right to submit under the applicable license.
-- You retain copyright ownership but grant the Project a **perpetual, irrevocable, royalty-free license** to use, modify, adapt, or ignore your submission at its sole discretion.
+- You retain copyright ownership while granting the Project a **perpetual, irrevocable, royalty-free license** to use, modify, adapt, or omit your submission at its sole discretion.
 - Submission does not guarantee inclusion.
 Contributions may be edited or removed without notice.
-- Submissions classified as **content** are licensed under **CC BY-NC**.
+- Submissions classified as **content** are licensed under **CC BY-NC-SA 4.0**.
 - Submissions classified as **code** are licensed under **MIT**.

 ---